Arne Jacobsen Billiard Pendant Lamp

 Still a student, in 1925 he won a silver medal for a chair design in the Paris Art Deco fair, the Exposition Internationale des Arts Décoratifs et Industriels Modernes (International Exhibition of Modern Decorative and Industrial Arts).
 After completing architecture school, he first worked at architect Poul Holsøe‘s architectural practice.

 Arne Jacobsen designed many objects during his life, among which several famous lamps for Louis Poulsen & CO A/S. The AJ table and floor lamp from 1957 is one of those lights and is still in production.
 Jacobsen also designed lights for Aarhus, another Danish company.
 He also designed lighting for hotels and public places.

-When Arne Jacobsen died unexpectedly 24 March 1971, he had a number of large projects under way, he was 69.
+When Arne Jacobsen passed away unexpectedly 24 March 1971, he had a number of large projects under way.
+He was 69.

 Louis Poulsen & CO A/S is a Danish lighting manufacturer that was founded in 1874 by Ludvig R. Poulsen as a wine importing business.
 4 years later the firm closed down.
 However, in 1892 Ludvig Poulsen opened his second business, this time selling tools and electrical supplies.